Welcome to the

 The Middle East Studies Forum (MESF) is a leading centre of scholarship on the Middle East at the Alfred Deakin Institute for Citizenship and Globalisation at Deakin University.
 MESF hosts world-class projects and scholarship in the field of Middle East and Central Asian studies and languages.

-Dr Zahid Shahab Ahmed's article has been published by The National Interest.
+Dr Zahid Shahab Ahmed has written this brief, published by the Institute of South Asian Studies.
 Read it here.

-Professor Ihsan Yilmaz has co-authored this paper, recently published in religions.
+Professor Ihsan Yilmaz co-authored this article, published in the Australian Journal of Political Science.
 Read it here.

-Dr Zahid Ahmed has co-authored this article, recently published in The Diplomat.
+MESF's Dr Zahid Shahab Ahmed co-authored this article, published in Middle East Policy.
 Read it here.

 Dr Ali Fathollah-Nejad (Free University of Berlin)